Exodia-World/exodia.world-web-client/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Note on Desktop Client

+exodia.world-web-client is wrapped by [exodia.world-desktop-client](https://bitbucket.org/exodia-world/exodia.world-desktop-client) so that we may build the same code for both web and desktop users.